 The goal of keeping our community safe and preventing crime is a community-wide effort that requires cooperation and partnership between businesses, residents, and law enforcement.
-By authorizing a 602 Trespass Authority waiver, you are taking an active role in protecting your business and ultimately preventing crime.
+By submiting a Trespass Authorization letter, you are taking an active role in protecting your business and ultimately preventing crime.

 - A formal request by a business owner, property owner, or legal custodian to allow the Escondido Police Department to act as an agent on their behalf of the private property, with or without a call for service, of enforcing laws after proper warning has been issued against any person(s) found on the property without the owner's consent or without lawful purpose;

 - An extremely useful tool that greatly improves the City’s and the Escondido Police Department’s ability to take appropriate action on undesirable trespassers;

 - Strongly recommended for vacant properties, vacant lots, businesses, or any properties upon which public nuisance activity and/or crime problems, including drug activity, prostitution, graffiti, or general trespasses are occurring when the staff is off-site or the location is closed;

 - Must be renewed every 12 months to be effective per Penal Code section 602.

 What are the Benefits of Authorizing 602 Waiver?

 - Allows law enforcement to detain and discourage loitering and trespassing on your property.

 - Gives law enforcement permission to enforce trespassing laws in your absence.